LiamCahill/CahillComplimentingService/README.md

          7. one chosen by the program, at random
    5. Logout
 6. Database: The database needs to be hosted in a docker container, and the data must (obviously) be saved.
-   7. In a further interation, it is expected that a Raspberry Pi will host/run the docker container, and this program will connnect
+   7. In a further iteration, it is expected that a Raspberry Pi will host/run the docker container, and this program will connnect
 8. Developer Behaviour: The program must be structured intuitively, and as close to a profession program as possible.
    9. Best practices for naming, file structure, and all Git behavior must be implemented.